Bharat Biotech to pay compensation if Covaxin causes side effects | Health

-Bharat Biotech, which hasreceived a government purchase order for supply of 55 lakhdoses of Covaxin, a COVID-19 vaccine, said the company willpay compensation to recipients in case of any serious adverseeffects experienced after receiving the antidote.
+Bharat Biotech, which hasreceived a government purchase order for supply of 55 lakhdoses of Covaxin, a COVID-19 vaccine, will pay compensation torecipients in case of any 'serious adverse' effectsexperienced after receiving the antidote.

 A consent form to be signed by the vaccine recipientssaid, ''In case of any adverse events or serious adverseevents, you will be provided medically recognised standard ofcare in the government designated and authorised centres andhospitals.'' ''The compensation for serious adverse event will be paidby sponsor (BBIL) in case if the SAE is proven to be causallyrelated to the vaccine,'' the form said.